douglin/satellite-on-ibm-cloud-terraform-ansible/README.md

 ## 4. Run the attach scripts to connect to the IBM Cloud Satellite location
 ```
+# either rename the Satellite attach script to "attachHost-Satellite-demo.sh" or
+# edit satellite_playbook.yml and replace "attachHost-Satellite-demo.sh" with the name of the script that you want to use

 # replace <your SSH key> in the following key with the SSH key, e.g. something like "/Users/myuser/.ssh/id_rsa"
 setup_sat_control_hosts.sh
 setup_sat_worker_hosts.sh